Thai Mango Sticky Rice

 Unfortunately, regular white rice will not work well for this recipe as the rice won’t stick together well enough.
 Instead, it’s best to use glutinous rice.
 The term “glutinous” refers to the glue-like texture the rice produces when cooked.
 It sticks together very well to make things like rice balls- which of course makes it perfect for this mango sticky rice recipe!

 You can find glutinous rice at most Asian supermarkets.
 Alternatively, you can use Thai jasmine or sweet rice which you’ll find at most regular supermarkets.

 Wash and soak your rice

 Washing and soaking the rice brings out its flavour and ensures it’s cooked evenly when steaming.
-Ideally, you’ll want to soak the rice overnight but if that’s not possible, try to soak it for at least 1 hour.
+Put the rice in a bowl, wash, drain and repeat until the water runs clear- there should be no cloudiness at all.

 Steam the rice, don’t boil!